Gleejr/Configure-ad/README.md

 <p>
-37. Go to the 2nd virtual machine (Client-1) on Azure, clickn on networking, click on network interface, and click on DNS server.
+37. Access the second virtual machine (Client-1) on Azure, click on "Networking," then select "Network Interface," and proceed to click on "DNS Server."

 <p>
 <img width="1054" alt="Screen Shot 2023-11-09 at 11 50 08 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/2e5a274b-a4bf-4576-9159-018a635a04e0">